 - Woodrow Wilson Women’s Studies Dissertation Fellowship, 1983-1984

-Junctures: Case Studies on Women’s Leadership in Rights Movements.
-Rutgers University Press, Forthcoming.
+Junctures in Women’s Leadership: Social Movements.
+Rutgers University Press, 2016.
 (Edited with Alison R. Bernstein).

 Feminism as Life’s Work: Four Modern American Women through Two World Wars.
 Rutgers University Press, 2014.

-Professor Trigg’s articles have appeared in leading journals including:
+Professor Trigg’s articles and reviews have appeared in leading journals including:

 - Journal of Women’s History